FranciscoMoretti/site/content/code-tips/avoid-hasty-abstractions-aha.md

 ### 🛠️ How to Apply
 - **Prefer duplication**: If you're unsure about the correct abstraction, it's better to have duplicated code temporarily until you fully understand the commonalities and requirements for abstraction. 📊
 - **Identify commonalities**: Look for patterns and similarities in the duplicated code.
 When you notice parts that can be generalized, you'll be in a better position to provide meaningful abstractions. 🧩
-- **Mindful of future requirements**: Keep in mind that code requirements can change over time.
-Instead of prematurely optimizing for performance or designing the "perfect" API, focus on code that can easily adapt to future changes. 🔮
+- **Consider future requirements**: Instead of prematurely optimizing for performance or designing the "perfect" API, focus on code that can easily adapt to future changes. 🔮
 - **Avoid premature abstractions**: If you abstract too early, you might end up with complex code that's difficult to maintain.
 Wait until you have a good understanding of the use cases before creating abstractions. 🚧
 - **Mindful Abstraction**: When the commonalities are clear, it's the right time to create abstractions.
 Abstract out the shared functionality into functions or modules that accurately capture the essence of the problem. 🌤️